SageHack/hacklair/content/notes/documentaries.md

 Here’s a list of a docus I enjoyed and recommend.

+## Some privacy tools
+Before we begin...

+Here’s [The Pirate Bay](http://uj3wazyk5u4hnvtk.onion/) .onion address.
+You’ll need the [Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.html.en) to visit.
+If you need a good VPN check out [CryptoStorm.is](http://cryptostorm.is/).
+Enjoy ;)

 ### I am
 This is my favorite docu ever.
-By former Jim Carrey (Ace Ventura) producer.
+By former Jim Carrey (Ace Ventura producer).
 Guy got hit by weird sickness after bike accident and choose to seek out the meaning of life.
 Made me cry.

 [Website](http://www.iamthedoc.com/)